 Of course they do.
 This is a Nintendo console we’re talking about here.

-Nintendo Switch design: Portable perfection
+Design: Portable perfection

 Sega’s Dreamcast proved that making a great console doesn't guarantee people will make lots of great games for it, but the fact remains that the Switch’s hardware really is brilliant.
 More than a machine that nails Nintendo’s ‘play anywhere’ concept, it’s exceptionally well-made and the kind of console that you want to spend time with.